PaddyConnolly/advent-of-code/README.md

 ## Day 6

 Again first part was simple, and got tripped up on second part for a long time because I read the question wrong, I was interpreting 8 (space) (space) as 800, and not 8.

+## Day 7

+Much quicker one, almost got tripped up again by not reading the question for the first part (I was counting beams at the end not total splits).
+Came up with a recursive solution for the second part which took too long at first but added memoisation which fixed the issue.